pd00m/pymatrixdash/README.md

 An LED matrix dashboard written in python

 # Installation
-There's no installation script yet, so you have to dot it by hand for now
+There's no installation script yet, so you have to do it by hand for now

 Get the following dependencies:
 ```